Filipino Performing Arts Group

 The dance movements focus on rhythmic calisthenics of basic strikes and blocks for beginners using one stick.

 Arnis, (from “arnes,” an old Spanish word for armor) was founded by the Indonesian inhabitants of the Srivijayan Empire that ruled most of Southeast Asia in the 13th century.
 They were overthrown by the Majapahit Empire from Eastern Java, Indonesia.
 Forced to flee, the Srivi refugees settled in Cebu, central part of Visayas, where they introduced Arnis.
 During the Spanish colonization that lasted more than three centuries, the practice of Arnis was forbidden but practitioners trained underground with sticks and bolos.
 When the Americans colonized the Philippines, the practice was allowed openly and Arnis flourished.
 Arnis, which has big tournaments all over the Philippines, is also offered as a PE class in some universities.
 (Choreographer: Tessie, Assistant choreographers: Angelo and Zeke.)

-Many of the small children are on break in the first half of 2017.
+Many of the small children are on break in 2017.
 Children’s Dances such as Paru Parung Bukid will be revived.
 (Choreographer: Maricar)

 Back to HOME.